MHuesler/zufallspi/README.md

 # Zufallspi

 A little project for math.
-It is used to define pi out of random generated values.
+It is used to define pi out of random generated numbers.

 ## How to run